-3.1.3 Are battery term ninals correctly insulated or protected?
-R Check for the presence of a battery cover or terminal covers.
-All metal parts of battery terminals and connections must be insulated o protected by battery covers or terminal covers.
-All battery covers or terminal covers: r Check material and condition of any battery cover or terminal covers. must be made of insulating material; and, must not allow any metal part of the terminal or connection to be exposed; and, • must be free of signs of damage or deterioration.
+Check material and condition of any battery cover or terminal covers.

+All metal parts of battery terminals and connections must be insulated or protected by battery covers or terminal covers.

+All battery covers or terminal covers:

+- must be made of insulating material; and, - must not allow any metal part of the terminal or connection to be exposed; and, - must be free of signs of damage or deterioration.